“WE” or “US” Parasense Ltd “the Group” Bacharach Inc. “Data Compliance Mgr/DCM” Email = firstname.lastname@example.org

 - Ask us to delete, remove, or stop using your personal information if there is no need to keep it

 There may be legal or other official reasons why your data is held.
 But please tell us if you think that we should not be using it.
+There may be reasons why we are unable to comply with your request.
+We will explain these during the request process.

 We may sometimes be able to restrict the use of your data.
 This means that it can only be used for certain things, such as legal claims or to exercise legal rights.
 In this situation, we will not use or share your information in other ways while it is restricted.